mechmotum/sbw_bicycle_with_model_matching/teensy/README.md

 `src/` - This folder contains the main code base.
 Currently, everything is contained in the `main.cpp` file.

+`log/` -  Conaining the log files from several experiments.
+(Except for the log files used in the scripts them selves (e.g. `log/bodetest-4m_per_s/`, `log/eigen_[XXX]_sil6.5n2_[XXX]kph.log`, etc) These should actually not be on the github, so you can delete them.
+I did not have the time to figure out which files are still used.)

 `.gitignore` - This file excludes the `.pio` folder (used for temporary compilation files) and `.vscode` folder (used for my VSCode configuration).

 `platformio.ini` - This is a PlatformIO project configuration file.
 Currently settings are to use the Arduino framework for the Teensy 4.1 board.